Man held on suspicion of murder after mother stabbed in Bradford street

 A man has been arrested on suspicion of murder after a mother was stabbed in the neck as she pushed her baby in a pram in the street.

-Officers said the man, from Oldham, was arrested in the early hours of Tuesday in Aylesbury, Buckinghamshire.
+Masum, from Oldham, was arrested in the early hours of Tuesday in Aylesbury, Buckinghamshire – 170 miles away from where Ms Akter was stabbed.

-The PA news agency understands the man arrested is Habibur Masum, who has been the subject of police appeals since Saturday.
+He had been the subject of police appeals and a four-day manhunt.

 Ms Akter was taken to hospital after being stabbed several times in Westgate at the junction with Drewton Road at 3.20pm on Saturday.
 She later died from her injuries.